freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 |Gizmodo Article Footer|

-Create an Instructional Video on How to Access and Use Your SecureDrop
+Create an instructional video on how to access and use your SecureDrop
 ----------------------------------------------------------------------

 To better help potential sources visualize how SecureDrop works, several